Isinglass: Foods and drinks

-Egg preservative

 The similar-sounding names has resulted in confusion between isinglass and waterglass, especially as both have been used to preserve eggs.
 A solution of isinglass was applied to eggs and allowed to dry, sealing their pores.
 Waterglass is sodium silicate.
 Eggs were submerged in solutions of waterglass, and a gel of silicic acid formed, also sealing the pores of the eggshell.

-Parchment and painting conservation
+Conservation

-Isinglass is also used to help repair parchment, stucco and damage to paintings on canvas.
+Isinglass is also used as an adhesive to repair parchment, stucco and damage to paintings on canvas.
 Pieces of the best Russian isinglass are soaked overnight to soften and swell the dried material.
 Next, it is cooked slowly in a double boiler at 45 °C while being stirred.
 A small amount of gum tragacanth dissolved in water is added to the strained isinglass solution to act as an emulsifier.

 When repairing paint that is flaking from parchment, isinglass can be applied directly to an area which has been soaked with a small amount of ethanol.
 It is typically applied as a very tiny drop that is then guided, with the help of a binocular microscope, under the edges of flaking paint.

 It can also be used to coat tissue or goldbeater's skin.
 On paintings this can be used as a temporary backing to either canvas patches or filler until dried.
 Here, isinglass is similar to parchment size and other forms of gelatin, but it is unique in that as a dried film the adhesive can be reactivated with moisture.
 For this use, the isinglass is cooked with a few drops of glycerin or honey.

 This adhesive is advantageous in situations where minimal use of water is desired for the parchment as the isinglass can be reactivated with an ethanol-water mixture.
 It also has a greater adhesive strength than many other adhesives used for parchment repair.

-In popular culture

-In the musical Oklahoma!, the song "The Surrey With the Fringe on Top" describes the surrey as having "isinglass curtains you can roll right down" although here the term refers to mica, commonly used for windows in vehicle side screens (but totally inflexible).